pockerman/tech3java/README.md

 ### Reinforcement Learning

-- <a href="#">GridWorldWithIterativePolicyEvaluation</a>: Iterative Policy Evaluation applied on GridWorld
+- <a href="src/main/java/applications/rl/GridWorldWithiterativePolicyEvaluation.java">Example 1</a>: Iterative Policy Evaluation applied on GridWorld

+### Java Threads

+- <a href="src/main/java/applications/rl/GridWorldWithiterativePolicyEvaluation.java">Example 1</a>: Get the sum of the elements of an array

 ## Useful Links